The Tack Room, Nefyn Bay, North Wales

 Abersoch is less than half an hour away and a great location for water sports.
 Wake boarding, sailing and water skiing can all be arranged locally under the guidance of an instructor.
 If you’re interested in sailing we recommend you check out Pwllheli in Cardigan Bay.
 Its famous marina is home to over 400 boats and is one of the biggest boating bases in the Llyn Peninsula.

 There are nearby horse riding stables within easy reach of the Llyn Peninsula.
 These stables offer trekking rides and a hack up Gam Fadryn Mountain.
 The route follows quiet country lanes and cuts across local beaches.
 This expedition is suitable for both amateur and experienced riders.

 There are a good range of golf courses in and around Gwynedd.
-Nefyn Golf Club has brilliant sea views at every tee as well as a distant view of Mount Snowdon.
+Nefyn Golf Club has brilliant sea views at every tee as well as a distant view of Snowdon.
 The club has a welcoming attitude towards visitors and often has special deals for large groups.
 For a cheaper golf tariff head to Pwllheli Golf Club just a 20 minute drive away.
 The 9 hole course is very well maintained and offers a challenging round of golf.